 After a night of mojitos and music, few things are as satisfying as Cartagena’s signature street snack - arepas de huevo.
 Or, if you don’t wake up until lunchtime, try a traditional Latin American set lunch at La Mulata, which serves terrific seafood.

 Make the most of your last day in Colombia with a bit of retail therapy in the boutiques of the Old City, a spectacular Caribbean sunset on the historic walls and a cocktail in Café Del Mar.
 Sitting pretty on the historic walls, Café del Mar has been a landmark of Cartagena's nightlife scene for more than a decade.
 The unbroken sea views and the refreshing breeze makes Café del Mar the king of Cartagena sundowners, as long as you don't mind paying New York prices for a cocktail.

 Get there for around 5:30pm to watch the Caribbean sun sink below the horizon.
 It is, without question, one of the ultimate highlights of any trip to Cartagena.
 What a way to finish off your Colombia holiday.

 Avianca flies daily from London to Bogotá.
 From here, Avianca flies to numerous destinations within the country, including Pereira for the coffee zone and Cartagena for the Caribbean beach break.

 We can put together Colombia travel itineraries of all shapes and sizes, from whirlwind trips to luxury breaks.
-Contact us on +44 1273320580, email our team of experts or get in touch with Grainne directly.
+Contact us on +44 1273320580 or email our team of experts.
 Together, we'll build you the perfect Colombia adventure.